ANCSLEEP BLOG

 Both black and green tea have caffeine in them, so may not make the best tea choices before bed.
 Chamomile is a better choice because of the lack of caffeine.
 Because both black and green tea have caffeine in them, this makes them both stimulants and diuretics.
 Not only will they make it harder to go to sleep, but you may find yourself making extra bathroom trips when you're trying to go to sleep.

-If you are a normal consumer of these beverages before bed and find yourself having trouble going to sleep, consider switching them out for a less stimulating beverage like cherry juice.
-If you make the change and still continue to have problems, please click below to take a free online sleep test.
+If you are a regular consumer of these beverages before bed and find yourself having trouble going to sleep, consider switching them out for a less stimulating beverage like cherry juice.
+If you make the change and continue to have problems, please click below to take a free online sleep test.

 [Sources]: